ChalmersGU-data-structure-courses/OpenDSA/RST/en/List/ListArray.rst

 Then the underlying array is initialised, and the counter is set to 0 because there are no elements yet.

-.. inlineav:: CGUStaticArrayListVarsCON ss
+.. inlineav:: StaticArrayList-Vars-CON ss
    :long_name: Static Array-based List Variables Slideshow
-   :links: AV/ChalmersGU/CGUStyles.css
+   :links: AV/ChalmersGU/CGU-Styles.css
-   :scripts: AV/ChalmersGU/CGUStaticArrayListVarsCON.js
+   :scripts: AV/ChalmersGU/StaticArrayList-Vars-CON.js
    :output: show

 |